-Locality learning and development is enabling the creation of effective partnerships across the wider Perth and Kinross Health and Social Care Partnership.
-Workers and managers will be supported through bespoke and locality wide learning opportunities, to develop and enhance their skills and knowledge within their roles across all localities.
+Learning and development is enabling the creation of effective partnerships across the wider Perth and Kinross Health and Social Care Partnership.
+Workers and managers will be supported through bespoke learning opportunities, to develop and enhance skills and knowledge within roles.

-The work undertaken across all localities will be led by strategic priorities – both nationally and locally – and led by workers and managers themselves regarding their own learning and development needs at any given time.
+The work undertaken across P&K will be led by strategic priorities – both nationally and locally – and led by workers and managers themselves regarding personal and group learning and development needs at any given time.
 Learning will be personalised, collaborative and creative, supporting staff through transformation, integration and a change in culture and behaviours.

 The Learning and Development Team conducted an online survey gizmo Learning Needs questionnaire to all staff between Monday 26 September 2016, to Friday 21 October 2016.

 This online survey was the beginning of our engagement with all teams and individuals to establish what people’s learning and development needs and wants are.
 This has enabled us to understand what people’s needs are, what are the gaps in learning, how we can support you and what we need to do as a team to set our own priorities.

 We will regularly seek out your views, opinions and feedback in a variety of different ways, however we also invite you to speak with any of us in the team about any area of your own learning and development.

 As it has been some time since we conducted our last survey, we are looking to conduct a further survey later in the year so watch this space for more information.

 Team Based Working

 How does it feel to be a member of the team you are in?